 "We're past procrastination on this issue," Mr. Hayden said yesterday.
 "We've got to get down to some answers."

-On Monday night, a busload of about 50 angry Perry Hall residents attended the County Council meeting to push for the moratorium in the area, called Honeygo.
+Monday night, a busload of about 50 angry Perry Hall residents attended the County Council meeting to push for the moratorium in the area, called Honeygo.
 The county wants to keep the land undeveloped until a comprehensive plan for growth can be created.

 Development in White Marsh-Perry Hall, an area designated by the county to absorb new growth, has increased way ahead of the county's ability to provide services.
 And the result has been congestion and complaints.